 In addition to AndroGel manufacturer AbbVie Inc., low t medication lawsuits are now underway against:

 You May Qualify for Low T Medication Compensation

 If you or someone you love had a cardiac event while taking low t medication, you may qualify for compensation.
+Currently active MDLs cite life-threatening side effects such as strokes, congestive heart failure, pulmonary embolism and deep-vein thrombosis.
 To see if you may be eligible for a cash settlement, complete your free compensation evaluation form now.
 Once you’ve submitted your information, an experienced advocate will call to discuss your compensation options.